-The provision of name, job title and personal email contact data is needed should the subscriber wish to receive NJR bulletin updates on news and events, and other optional information, relevant to their work or interests.
+The provision of name, job title and personal email contact data is needed should the subscriber wish to receive NJR news and events bulletin updates, and other optional information, relevant to their work or interests.
 The subscriber can also voluntarily opt in by ticking a box to receive information by email on each of NJR’s other information services.
-The contact data is stored in our password protected email system and used exclusively to enable bulletins and these other information updates, where ticked, to be sent.
+The contact data is stored in our password protected email system and used exclusively by our Communication Manager to enable bulletins and these other information updates, where ticked, to be sent.
 NJR will retain this personal data for as long as NJR is funded or until the person unsubscribes from the bulletin, which they can do at any time.

-NJR administrative staff control the data and do not share this with any third-parties, except for our email service supplier Clarity in Marketing (www.clarityinmarketing.com).
-We provide only the information they need to perform their specific services, in relation to the purposes described above.
-They are bound by a strict confidentiality agreement.
-If we stop using their services, any personal data used by them to support that service will be deleted or rendered anonymous and we will inform you of this.
+NJR communication staff control the data and do not share this with any third-parties, but it can also be accessed by our email service supplier Clarity in Marketing (www.clarityinmarketing.com) when servicing our CRM.
+However, they are bound by a strict confidentiality agreement.
+If we stop using their services, any personal data used by us to deliver that service will be deleted or rendered anonymous and we will inform you of this.

 NJR GDPR Commitment Statement

-This statement is supplementary to the Healthcare Quality Improvement Partnership’s GDPR commitment statement at https://www.hqip.org.uk/about-us/our-gdpr-statement/#.WuxL8Pkvx8w and refers only to the activity of the National Joint Registry (NJR)
+This statement is supplementary to the Healthcare Quality Improvement Partnership’s GDPR commitment statement which you can find here and refers only to the activity of the National Joint Registry (NJR).

-• Supplier & Partner relationships: Where appropriate, we will be using all reasonable endeavours to ensure that our third party and suppliers are complying with the GDPR.
+- Supplier & partner relationships: where appropriate, we will be using all reasonable endeavours to ensure that our third party and suppliers are complying with GDPR.

-HQIP will continue to monitor compliance with the GDPR.
+- HQIP will continue to monitor compliance with GDPR.

-If you have any further queries about our commitment to GDPR please contact our Associate Director for Research and Governance firstname.lastname@example.org
+Should you have any queries about our commitment to GDPR please contact: email@example.com